-This suggests the roll-out would payback just within 2 years.
-Further investment may be required to sustain this approach beyond the two year roll-out and this will be identified in year one and built into future development plans.
+This suggests the pilot would payback just within 2 years.
+Further investment may be required to sustain this approach beyond the two year pilot and this will be identified in year one and built into future development plans.

 Non-Financial Benefits